Updated 7th September, 2021.

 KompleteCare, as a telemedicine platform, makes it possible for certified doctors to provide care to patients remotely via their smartphone or computer.
 What this implies is that patients can comfortably receive medical care from the comfort of their homes without necessarily paying an in-person visit to the hospital or to a doctor.

-By extension, the KompleteCare platform is able to cater for the health needs of sex workers, men who sleep with men, others who identify as ‘lesbian, gay, bisexual, transgender and intersex’ persons (LGBTI), and drug users who are mostly discriminated against.
+By extension, the KompleteCare platform is able to cater to the health needs of sex workers, men who sleep with men, others who identify as ‘lesbian, gay, bisexual, transgender and intersex’ persons (LGBTI), and drug users who are mostly discriminated against.
 With the belief that every human being deserves equal access to healthcare, the platform is built for this sole purpose with features that guarantee privacy and confidentiality.

-KompleteCare is the way to experience safe, quality and non-discriminatory healthcare service.
+KompleteCare is the way to experience safe, quality, and non-discriminatory healthcare service.

 Consult a Doctor Online today!

-30 comments
+29 comments

 This is nice